Insight: Battered by war, Syrian army creates its own replacement

 "Either you become a part of it, or you leave," says Fadi, an Alawite whose family lives in Tartous.

-He says he wants to move with his wife and daughter to neighboring Lebanon.
-"We've become complicit in the militarization of our society."
+He says he wants to move with his wife and daughter to neighbouring Lebanon.
+"We've become complicit in the militarisation of our society."

 (Writing by Erika Solomon; Editing by Will Waterman)